PPoorzahedy/basic_codes/README.txt

-file name		extention	inputoutput primeFactor		cpp			a number	prime factors of the number
+primeFactor.cpp		input: a number		output: prime factors of the input number